 What you can see here in the picture above is a picture with a perfect position of the frame the points of the progressive lenses sit where the should sit directly in front of the pupil of our model.

 In the picture above the progressive glasses are fitted too high.
 With this setting, reading will be quite easy to read and maybe you can see good indoors but outdoors everything will be blurry.
-To compensate for the poorly fitted lens in this case people oftentimes must lower there chin excessively in order to look through the correct spots of the progressive lenses for distance vision.
+To compensate for the poorly fitted lens in this case people oftentimes must lower their chin excessively in order to look through the correct spots of the progressive lenses for distance vision.

 What also happens with your progressives sitting too high is you are looking through the upper beginning of the corridor which is the spot in progressives with the smallest zone to perform eye movements from left to right.
 So you will be quite restricted in your eye movements if the frame sits too high.
 The solution is, in this case, to adjust the nose pads or the temples so the glasses sit in a lower position.

-If progressives sit too low like in the picture above you will tend to compensate that with an excessive raising of your chin to get into the reading zones.
+If progressives sit too low like in the picture above you will tend to compensate for that with an excessive raising of your chin to get into the reading zones.
 Otherwise with a normal posture and a normal eye movement down you can not use the reading zones.
 They are just too low.

 This sometimes happens in the centration process.
 The measurement devices oftentimes have a mirror and behind it is a camera.
 What happens when you look in the mirror is you position yourself a little bit more upright in order to look good.
 But what happens is you also change the position of where you actually look through the lenses with your normal posture.